 1] The Green Revolution gave rise to the intermediate caste asserting their power even in the political sphere.

-2] The deepening of social cleavages as a result of continuous mobilization of people on ethnic grounds.
+2] The deepening of social cleavages as a result of the continuous mobilization of people on ethnic grounds.

 3] The growing politicization of religion